djepar/CoursGenInfo/web-dev/Meta/MetaReact/reactNotes.md

 ```

 "React is scripted using a special syntax called JavaScript XML or JSX."

 "JSX syntax looks very similar to HTML.
-What ares its advandates is that it allows you to write JavaAcript code inside what looks like HTML elements."
+What ares its advandages is that it allows you to write JavaSript code inside what looks like HTML elements."

 "All component names in React must be capitalized."

 ## Transpiling JSX
 "A browser cannot understand JSX syntax."

 Transpiling : "interpreting a programming language and translating it to a specific target language".

 With the help of Babel, JSX is transform into plain JS code.

 ## Customizing the project
 Two approaches to organize by files :
 - "Grouping by features
 - Grouping by file type"

 Better not to nest folders too deep.

 className : the "class" attribute is already a reserved keyword in JSX, so to assign a class for the HTML of a React, the syntax is className.